KachiAlex/checkout/BACKEND_PLATFORM_ALTERNATIVES.md

 - ✅ No cold starts
 - ⚠️ Need to set up deployment

-**Avoid:** Supabase Edge Functions
+**Removed:** Supabase Edge Functions (removed from project)
-- ❌ Infrastructure-level CORS checks
+- ❌ Had infrastructure-level CORS checks
-- ❌ 401 errors on OPTIONS requests
+- ❌ Caused 401 errors on OPTIONS requests
 - ❌ Limited control

 Would you like me to help you migrate to Firebase Functions or set up Railway/Render deployment?